Tyrizzy/750Final/README.md

 - Controller Input - Used unity’s new input system to handle the controllers input for the game and UI.
 This allows you to play with either the arrow keys, A & D, and a controller.

 - Moving Camera, Walls, WallSpawner, EndPointSpawner - The camera and walls are similar in function.
 The CameraMove script just translats the camera position by a specified number dictated by the difficulty * Time.
-The MovePipes script works the same except it uses the camera it find the left edge of the camera's nearClipPlane then when its positions is less then it will be destroyed.
+The MovePipes script works the same except it uses the camera it find the left edge of the camera's nearClipPlane then when it's positions is less then it will be destroyed.
 The PipeSwaner uses the cameras nearClipPlane to spawn the pipes on the right side of the camera at a random Y. The EndPointSpawner takes in a specified vector3 which is where the finish line will be at.
 It will also calculate the distance from the player to the finish line and update the UI to show how much further you have to go.

 - Easy, Medium, and Hard Mode - EasyMode has the values PipeSpeed = 3, CameraSpeed = 3, SpawnTime = 3, EndPoint = new Vector3(50,0,0).
 MediumMode has the values PipeSpeed = 10, CameraSpeed = 3, SpawnTime = 1, EndPoint = new Vector3(75,0,0).
 HardMode has the values PipeSpeed = 20, CameraSpeed = 5, SpawnTime = 1, EndPoint = new Vector3(100,0,0).